dicej/tagger/README.md

 querying and access control.

 This app doesn't (currently) support uploading media items.
-Instead, it watches a directory waiting for new media items to appear.
+Instead, it watches a directory waiting for new items to appear.
 This is intended to work in tandem with e.g. [Syncthing](https://syncthing.net/) such that items from your phone and/or other devices are continuously synced to the server running the `Tagger` back end.
-Media items will appear in your collection automatically as they are added to the filesystem.
+Items will appear in your collection automatically as they are added to the filesystem.

 ## Features